-The Master Programme in Scandinavian Studies invites students to perform close and critical examination of issues concerning historical and contemporary cultural expressions, as well as the differences and similarities between the Scandinavian languages and literatures.
-Upon completion, students have career possibilities within the area of cultural communication, in organisations and international companies, as language teachers in middle and upper-secondary schools, and for graduate studies.
+The Master Programme in Scandinavian Studies invites you to perform close and critical examination of issues concerning historical and contemporary cultural expressions, as well as the differences and similarities between the Scandinavian languages and literatures.
+Upon completion, you will have career possibilities within the area of cultural communication, in organisations and international companies, as language teachers in middle and upper-secondary schools, and for graduate studies.

 Why this programme?

-The Master Programme in Scandinavian Studies is for students with a Bachelor’s degree in Scandinavian Studies or the equivalent.
+The Master Programme in Scandinavian Studies is for students with a Bachelor's degree in Scandinavian Studies or the equivalent.
 It is offered by the Department of Literature and the Department of Scandinavian Languages at Uppsala University.
-Scandinavian Studies is well established as an academic field abroad, e.g. in Germany and North America, and the Master’s programme at Uppsala University now gives you as a student a unique opportunity to pursue multidisciplinary studies of Scandinavian language, literature and culture, also in Sweden.
+Scandinavian Studies is well established as an academic field abroad, e.g. in Germany and North America, and the Master's programme at Uppsala University now gives you as a student a unique opportunity to pursue multidisciplinary studies of Scandinavian language, literature and culture, while living and studying in Sweden.

 The programme provides a firm ground for doctoral studies, but also good career possibilities within the field of cultural communication.
 A Master’s degree in Scandinavian Studies will prepare you for a number of different professions, e.g. translator, interpreter, and information officer.

-During the second semester, students take the compulsory course Sung, Said, Written: Swedish Cultural Expressions from 1600 to the Present.
-They also have the opportunity to study Swedish 18th Century Culture from a European Perspective, and two electives from either the Faculty of Humanities or the Faculty of Language.
-During the second year, students take courses like Cinematic Adaptations of Scandinavian Literature, and Academic Writing in Swedish.
-The second year also contains free electives from both faculties, as well as the possibility for students to apply for an internship.
+During the second semester, you will take the compulsory course Sung, Said, Written: Swedish Cultural Expressions from 1600 to the Present.
+You also have the opportunity to take the course Swedish 18th Century Culture from a European Perspective, and two electives from either the Faculty of Humanities or the Faculty of Language.
+During the second year, you will take courses like Cinematic Adaptations of Scandinavian Literature, and Academic Writing in Swedish.
+The second year also contains free electives from both faculties, as well as the possibility for you to apply for an internship.

 Courses within the programme